-If you continue to make mistakes or disregard someone's transition, lived gender identity, or name, you are creating a poisoned environment and/or engaging in gender-based harassment prohibited by Ontario's Human Rights Code.
-As a result, you and your organization could be the subject of an application (complaint) to the Human Rights Tribunal of Ontario.
+If you continue to make mistakes or disregard someone's transition, lived gender identity, or name, you are creating a poisoned environment and/or engaging in gender-based harassment prohibited by human rights legislation and policies.
+As a result, you and your organization could be the subject of a human rights complaint.